HotDB-Community/hotdb-documents/docs/en/2.5.6.1/hotdb-management.md

 Currently, the number of columns in single table created by table creation statement of the interface shall not exceed 4096, and the maximum byte in the input box shall not exceed 65535.

+If "skip master-slave data consistency detection during the execution" is checked, the master-slave data consistency detection will not be performed before online DDL execution.
+It is not checked by default.

 ![](assets/hotdb-management/image369.png)

 All executed online change records can be viewed in the online change history record.
 "Online Change Statement under Execution" is used to view the online DDL task under execution and the progress of the task under execution.
 "Online Change Statement History Execution Record" is used to view the online DDL that has been executed.